djipco/webmidi/website/docs/getting-started/installation.md

 ## Installing Manually

-Obviously, you can also install the library the old-fashioned way by manually downloading the [latest release](https://github.com/djipco/webmidi/releases/latest) (zip file).
+Obviously, you can also install the library the old-fashioned way by manually downloading it.
+To do that, go to the page of the [latest release](https://github.com/djipco/webmidi/releases/latest) and download the `webmidi-x.x.x.tgz` file.
 Then, simply uncompress the package, grab the `./dist/iife/webmidi.iife.js` file and copy it to your project.
 Link to it from your HTML page using a `<script>` tag as usual.

 ## Installing with NPM